HannesP/DESA/README.md

 The goal is to enable enable full chaining of e.g. SubmitPost -> PostSubmitted "tacitly".
 That requires that the parameters be mapped automatically, e.g.

-    {type: 'command' name: 'SubmitPost', params: {post: '123', body: 'my post', user: '321'}}
+    {type: 'command', name: 'SubmitPost', params: {post: '123', body: 'my post', user: '321'}}

 to

 	{type: 'event', name: 'PostSubmitted', params: {post: '123', body: 'my post', user: '321'}}

 given the command and event definitions.
 In this simple example, full forwarding of the params would suffice.
-However, we also want it for prerequisite selectors, e.g. (compact notation)
+However, we also want it for prerequisite selectors, with only a subset of the parameters, e.g. (compact notation)

 	{SubmitPost | post: '123', body: 'my post', user: '321'}